Aulos: Mythic origin

 In myth, Marsyas the satyr was supposed to have invented the aulos, or else picked it up after Athena had thrown it away because it caused her cheeks to puff out and ruined her beauty.
 In any case, he challenged Apollo to a musical contest, where the winner would be able to "do whatever he wanted" to the loser—Marsyas's expectation, typical of a satyr, was that this would be sexual in nature.
 But Apollo and his lyre beat Marsyas and his aulos.
-And since the pure lord of Delphi's mind worked in different ways from Marsyas's, he celebrated his victory by stringing his opponent up from a tree and flaying him alive.

-King Midas was cursed with donkey's ears for judging Apollo as the lesser player.
 Marsyas's blood and the tears of the Muses formed the river Marsyas in Asia Minor.

 This tale was a warning against committing the sin of "hubris", or overweening pride, in that Marsyas thought he might win against a god.
 Strange and brutal as it is, this myth reflects a great many cultural tensions that the Greeks expressed in the opposition they often drew between the lyre and aulos: freedom vs. servility and tyranny, leisured amateurs vs. professionals, moderation (sophrosyne) vs. excess, etc. Some of this is a result of 19th century AD "classical interpretation", i.e. Apollo versus Dionysus, or "Reason" (represented by the kithara) opposed to "Madness" (represented by the aulos).
 In the temple to Apollo at Delphi, there was also a shrine to Dionysus, and his Maenads are shown on drinking cups playing the aulos, but Dionysus is sometimes shown holding a kithara or lyre.
 So a modern interpretation can be a little more complicated than just simple duality.

 This opposition is mostly an Athenian one.
 It might be surmised that things were different at Thebes, which was a center of aulos-playing.
 At Sparta—which had no Bacchic or Korybantic cults to serve as contrast—the aulos was actually associated with Apollo, and accompanied the hoplites into battle.

 Depiction in art

 Chigi vase

 The battle scene on the Chigi vase shows an aulos player setting a lyrical rhythm for the hoplite phalanx to advance to.
-This accompaniment reduced the possibility of an opening in the formation of the blockage; the aulete had a fundamental role in insuring the integrity of the phalanx.
+This accompaniment reduced the possibility of an opening in the formation of the blockage; the aulete had a fundamental role in ensuring the integrity of the phalanx.
 In this particular scene, the phalanx approaching from the left is unprepared and momentarily outnumbered four to five.
 More soldiers can be seen running up to assist them from behind.
 Even though the front four are lacking a fifth soldier, they have the advantage because the aulete is there to bring the formation back together.